 Here are the pollutants identified in the Plaster Creek Watershed Management Plan.

-- Sediment: Stormwater runoff causes flooding in Plaster Creek, which erodes the stream’s banks and washes sediment into the creek.
-Sediment is also introduced by runoff from agriculture and construction sites.
+- Sediment: Stormwater runoff causes flooding in Plaster Creek, which erodes stream banks and washes sediment into the creek.
+Sediment can also be introduced into the stream by runoff from agriculture and construction sites.
 Overabundant sediment in the creek blankets the creekbed and destroys habitat for fish and other aquatic life.
 It is also carried into the Grand River and Lake Michigan.

 - Thermal pollution: Runoff from warm, paved surfaces causes creek temperatures to fluctuate dramatically, making it inhospitable for native fish and other aquatic wildlife.

-- Toxic substances: The creek is contaminated by untreated urban runoff, industrial waste, road salt, and pesticides.
+- Toxic substances: The creek is contaminated by untreated urban runoff, road salt, and pesticides.
+Old industrial sites in the watershed may also be leaching legacy pollutants into the stream.